 A lawsuit was filed by one of the investors of TSKB GYO on the cancellation of the 5th, 7th and 9th articles decided at the Ordinary General Assembly meeting on 27 April 2018.
-Although the request for the case was demanded to stop the execution of the 5th and 7th articles, no decision was taken as of 30 June 2019.
-Responded with a petition and a legal opinion presented to lawsuit.
+Although the request for the case was demanded to stop the execution of the 5th and 7th articles, the request for interim injunction requested for the suspension of the execution was rejected and an appeal was filed by the plaintiff.
 The trial is ongoing.